edstgo/edstgo/README.md

 # Hi there! 👋

-I'm a Software Quality Engineer interested in automation development, learning new technology trends, and helping others.
+I'm a Software Development Engineer in Test interested in automation development, learning new technology trends, and helping others.
 I work on personal projects in my free time that facilitate my life.

 - 🔭 I’m currently working on ...
 Java Selenium Framework
 - 🌱 I’m currently learning ...
 JavaScript